GavMacA/DC-DC-Power-Converter/README.md

 </div>

-4. Modifying ESP32 microcontroller code using C
+4. Modifying STM32Cube microcontroller code using C

+The final stage of the project gave us several different ideas to focus on when adapting the code.
+Thus it must beacknowledged that this code is an incomplete prototype.
+Our focuses were User Interface/Controls, PWM Control, Open and Closed Loop (PI Controls) modes,